Makian

+Administrative Divisions

+Makian Island District (Kecamatan Pulau Makian) occupies the eastern 61% of the island and consists of 15 villages (desa), while West Makian District (Kecamatan Makian Barat) covers 7 villages.

 Volcanic history

 Makian volcano has had infrequent, but violent eruptions that destroyed villages on the island.

 Its first recorded eruption was in the 1550s.
 The eruptions of July 19, 1646, September 22, 1760 and December 28, 1861 are rated 4 on the Volcanic Explosivity Index.
 Since the first known eruption in the 1550s, it has erupted seven times, four of which caused fatalities.

 The 1760 eruption of the volcano killed about three thousand inhabitants.
 It erupted in 1890, and was then dormant until July 1988, when a series of eruptions forced the temporary evacuation of the island's entire population, then about fifteen thousand people.

 Languages

-There are 2 unrelated languages spoken in this island, Taba and West Makian languages.
+There are two quite unrelated languages spoken in this island, Taba in the east and West Makian in the west.
 Taba or East Makian belongs to the Austronesian language family, while West Makian belongs to the West Papuan language family.
+Both are spoken by an ethnic group called the Makian people, whose speakers are divided into two sub-groups, Tabayana (East Makian) and Jitine (West Makian).